 Seed collection and propagation

 Collect seeds between October and November.
 Collect mature capsules, those that are turning a pale straw colour and contain black seeds.
 Can collect individual capsules or break off the whole spike.
 Place the capsules in a tray and leave to dry for one to two weeks.
 Then rub the capsules gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was low, at 20%.
+Seed viability can be low.

 |Location||No. of seeds|